dotnet/linker/docs/design/steps-explained.md

 what should be linked or not, what has been processed and how it should process them.

-This is really useful as we don't have to recreate a full hierarchy of classes to encapsulate the different Cecil types to add the few pieces of information we want.
+This is useful as we don't have to recreate a full hierarchy of classes to encapsulate the different Cecil types to add the few pieces of information we want.

 ## Sweep